Apps For Artists

-A note-taking app available for Windows, Mac, iOS and Android.
+Evernote is a note-taking app available for Windows, Mac, iOS, and Android.

-There is both a paid version and free version of Evernote.
+There is both a paid version and a free version of Evernote.

 This is probably one of the most useful apps for artists.
 There are both paid and free versions of the app.